mihaildono/padawan-project/youngling/introduction.md

 * Iterate
 Go through all items of a collection
 * Primitives
-Most basic piece of informational building block eg.: 1, 'George'
+Most basic piece of informational building block eg.: the number `1`, the text `'George'`
 * Parameter
+A variable which is not being defined by the function, but passed to from another piece of code
+* Argument
 A variable which is not being defined by the function, but passed to from another piece of code
 * Block({})
 This encloses definitions of variables.
 If we have variable `const i = 10` in one block, in another it would equal `undefined`, unless redefined